brucou/-rxcc-state/README.md

 ### Transducer behaviour
 We give here a quick summary of the operational semantics for the state transducer :

-- the machine is configured with a set of states, an initial extended state, transitions, guards, action factories, and user settings
+- the machine is configured with a set of control states, an initial extended state, transitions, guards, action factories, and user settings
-- the machine has a fixed initial control state prior to starting
+- the machine is in a fixed initial control state at starting time
 - starting the machine (`.start()`) triggers the internal INIT event which advances the state machine out of the initial control state towards the relevant user-configured control state.
 - **TODO** also semantics of history states